alstjd0051/alstjd0051/README.md

 - 🔭 I’m currently working on this page.
+- I am learning the full-stack course at the kh information center.(~2021-07-08)
-- I studying front-end language (in FastCampus and KH Information Education center)
+- I want to be a front-end developer.
 <br><br><br>

 # Skills